A screenshot of Manual Tagging in PDFix app

-PDFix offers various tools for selecting existing objects in your PDF, all of them located in the main panel.
-We recommend using the Object tool when creating most of your tags, since it automatically selects existing objects in your document with a simple click of a button.
+Once you load your PDF into PDFix, open the tags panel to see the tag tree and keep track of your tagging progress.
+PDFix provides various tools for selecting objects in your PDF, all accessible from the main panel.
+We suggest using the Object tool for most of your tagging needs.
+It automatically selects objects in your document with just a click, making the process much smoother.

-You can watch the linked video for a step-by-step explanation of the entire process.
+Check out the video for a step-by-step guide on the entire process.

 Tagging a heading